USDK Price Hits $1.00 on Top Exchanges (USDK)

-USDK (CURRENCY:USDK) traded down 0.4% against the US dollar during the 1 day period ending at 0:00 AM E.T. on February 12th.
-USDK has a market capitalization of $28.51 million and $174.50 million worth of USDK was traded on exchanges in the last day.
-In the last seven days, USDK has traded 0.1% lower against the US dollar.
-One USDK coin can currently be bought for about $1.00 or 0.00002092 BTC on popular cryptocurrency exchanges.
+USDK (CURRENCY:USDK) traded 0.5% lower against the US dollar during the one day period ending at 0:00 AM ET on February 17th.
+During the last week, USDK has traded 0.1% lower against the US dollar.
+USDK has a total market cap of $28.49 million and $202.18 million worth of USDK was traded on exchanges in the last 24 hours.
+One USDK coin can now be bought for $1.00 or 0.00001910 BTC on exchanges.

 - KnoxFS (old) (KFX) traded 4.3% higher against the dollar and now trades at $19.25 or 0.00049793 BTC.